petermg/TheOcularMigraineMCP/README.md

 ### TO-DO LIST
 * Make an alternate Web GUI for better display compatibilitiy and a cleaner look.
 * Add Quest Pro option to toggle local dimming.
 ##
+### Troubleshooting FAQ

+### BLACK SCREEN:
+You might see a BLACK SCREEN during the installation or after a reboot of the headset.
+PRESS THE OCULUS/META Home button on the right controller and then you will see the propmt to ALWAYS ALLOW USB Debugging.

+### Question:
+Do I really need my PC for this?

+### Answer:
+Yes.
+Please follow the installation instructions exactly as listed here.
+Otherwise the application will not function correctly if at all.
+If you have a failed installation, you should uninstall the app, reboot the headset, then start the installation proceedure from the very beginning in order for the application to properly function.
+##